vchibrikov/STFGEN/README.md

-Figure of randomly generated fiber networks at 1% volume occupation with beads of the radius of 25 units.
+Fig. 3 Randomly generated fiber networks at 1% volume occupation with beads of the radius of 25 units.
 X-Y axis view.
 ![Figure 1](https://github.com/vchibrikov/STFGEN/assets/98614057/b81a64a0-bb66-4b5e-a116-083f0e4dafe2)

 Figure of randomly generated fiber networks at 1% volume occupation with beads of the radius of 25 units.
 X-Z axis view.